Validate Binary Search Tree

 Constraints

-- Your solution should aim for an efficient time complexity, ideally O(N), where N is the number of nodes in the tree.
+Node { value, left, right }). - The solution should have a time complexity of O(N), where N is the number of nodes in the tree.
+A solution with O(N log N) is acceptable, but less desirable.

 Notes